$0 Wales Adoption Quick-Start Checklist

 You will have some incidental costs during the assessment — transport to group sessions, a contribution to any home preparation the medical examination requires — but there is no invoice from the agency at any stage.

-The only route where significant costs arise is intercountry adoption, which involves assessment fees (potentially several thousand pounds), a £2,500 Department for Education processing fee, and the costs of the overseas country's process.
+Significant costs are more likely in intercountry adoption, which involves assessment fees (potentially several thousand pounds), a £2,500 Department for Education processing fee, and the costs of the overseas country's process.
 See the intercountry adoption Wales post for detail on that route.

 Adoption Leave Entitlement